 Water for the environment continues to be delivered as part of SA's Entitlement flow.
-In addition, water for the environment continues to be delivered at the border from releases in the Murray and Goulburn rivers as part of the spring pulse.
-Although flows are remaining in channel, the spring flow pulse is expected to support Murray cod and golden perch breeding, increased river productivity and provide benefits to the Lower Lakes and Coorong.
+In addition, water for the environment is being delivered at the border from releases in the Murray and the Murrumbidgee rivers as part of the spring pulse.
+Although flow is currently around 15,000 ML/day and remaining in channel, the spring pulse is expected to support Murray cod and golden perch breeding, increased river productivity and provide benefits to the Lower Lakes and Coorong.
 Similar spring flows in 2019 were followed by a significant Murray Cod recruitment event.
-Environmental water is expected to continue to be delivered over the next few weeks from releases in the Murray and Murrumbidgee.
-In the absence of water for the environment, SA would currently be receiving Entitlement flow only.
+Environmental water will continue to arrive over the next 2 weeks from releases in the Murray and Murrumbidgee.
+The upstream releases have recently ceased and flow to South Australia will gradually recede.
+In the absence of water for the environment, SA would currently be receiving Entitlement flow only (6,000 ML/day in November).